-Despite no cure on the horizon, there are solutions to help you manage the symptoms associated with celiac disease and deter future damage.
+Despite no cure on the horizon, there are solutions to help you manage the symptoms associated with celiac disease and deter future damage to your body.

-In my prior post, What Causes Celiac Disease?, I wrote about three factors that contribute to the development of celiac disease: Genetic predisposition, consumption of the trigger food (gluten), and intestinal permeability (aka, leaky gut).
+In my prior post, What Causes Celiac Disease?, I wrote about three factors that contribute to the development of celiac disease.
+They include:

 Think of it this way.

-Let’s say you’ve been stabbed with a knife.
+Let’s say you’ve been stabbed in the gut with a knife.
 If you remove the knife, are you suddenly normal and healthy again?
+Are you healed?

-You must take the time to heal the wound left behind, right?
+You must take the time to nurture and care for the wound left behind, right?

 The same is the case with gluten.

-Think of gluten as the knife.
-You remove the gluten, but you still have to take the time to nurse the wounds left behind.
+You may remove the gluten from your diet, but you still must take some time to nurse the wounds left behind.

-You also may need to remove other irritant foods like sugar, dairy, corn or grains altogether (and for a period of time until you are healed).
-You can also take an at-home food sensitivity test by Everlywell to explore your individual food sensitivities to identify other potential irritant foods.
+I recommend taking an at-home food sensitivity test by Everlywell to explore your individual food sensitivities and to identify other potential irritant foods.